About the Lab

 Tamma is a PhD candidate in Agricultural & Resource Economics at UC Berkeley, an EPA STAR Fellow, and a Doctoral Fellow in the Global Policy Lab at the Goldman School of Public Policy.
 Tamma studies environmental and resource economics, focusing on problems at the intersection of environment and development.

 Trinetta is a Pre-Doctoral Fellow with the Energy Policy Institute at the University of Chicago (EPIC).
-She works primarily on the Social Cost of Carbon project which calculates the economic impacts of climate change.
+She works primarily on the Climate Impact Lab helping to calculate the economic impacts of climate change.
 Her interests are focused on environment policy and international development, particularly on issues pertaining to agriculture, nutrition and poverty.
 Prior to joining EPIC, she worked with the International Food Policy Research Institute (IFPRI) to examine the effects of early-life rainfall on child nutrition in Bangladesh.
 She also worked for several years at Singapore’s national water agency, the Public Utilities Board (PUB), under the Ministry of Environment and Water Resources.
 Trinetta graduated with a Masters of Public Policy from the Goldman School at the University of California, Berkeley.

-Michael Delgado is a Research Analyst at RHG focusing on energy and environmental markets and policy.
-Mike develops and deploys a range of quantitative tools to assess the macroeconomic impact of energy and environmental trends, and the market impact of energy and environmental policy proposals.
+Michael Delgado is a Senior Analyst at Rhodium Group focusing on the science, economics, and policy of climate change.
+Mike develops and deploys a range of quantitative tools to study climate change and its impacts, assess risks to human and economic systems, and analyze policy responses.
+Mike’s team contributes tools, data, and analysis to the Climate Impact Lab as well as to Rhodium’s clean energy and climate impacts work.
 Prior to RHG, Mike worked with John Weyant at Stanford University as an energy modeler and for the NIF/LIFE team at Lawrence Livermore National Laboratory.
-He has a Bachelor’s and Master’s from Stanford.
+He has a Bachelor’s degree and Master’s degree from Stanford.

-Greg is a Pre-Doctoral Fellow with EPIC working on the Social Cost of Carbon project, which looks to better understand the global impacts of climate change.
+Greg is a Pre-Doctoral Fellow with EPIC working on the Climate Impact Lab, which looks to better understand the global impacts of climate change.
 His research interests center on markets for agriculture, energy, and natural resources in developing economies.
 Prior to joining EPIC, Greg worked with Innovations for Poverty Action as a Research Associate on multiple development economics studies in Uganda and as a Policy Associate working on issues of financial inclusion in New Haven, CT.
 Previously, he worked with a USAID funded export promotion project in Ghana.
 Greg holds a BA in Economics and Government from Cornell University.

 Radhika is a predoctoral fellow at the Energy Policy Institute of Chicago (EPIC) working on the Social Cost of Carbon project which is aimed at providing a global assessment of climate change impacts.
 Prior to joining the University of Chicago, Radhika was a research analyst at the Brookings Institution in Washington DC where she conducted research on fiscal policy, agriculture, and political economy for Sub-Saharan Africa.
 Previously, she worked for the International Growth Centre (directed by London School of Economics and University of Oxford) in the Rwanda and Oxford offices where her research focused on a range of themes including public finance, education, poverty, urbanization and agriculture.
 She has also consulted for the World Bank and Oxford Policy Management and engaged in fieldwork across Africa and Southeast Asia.
 Radhika holds an MSc in Economics for Development and a BA in Economics and Management from the University of Oxford and was a Ministry of Education (Singapore) Agency for Science, Technology and Research scholar.